forsaken-threads/diplomatic/documentation/ResponseHandler.md

             return $filteredResponse;
         }

-        // $sensitiveKeys will be passes to hideSensitiveData as the second argument
+        // $sensitiveKeys will be passed to hideSensitiveData as the second argument
         $this->filter([$this, 'hideSensitiveData'], $sensitiveKeys);
     }